 Our knowledge of science is constantly changing and improving as new discoveries drive us forward in the modern world.
 Genomics is no exception.
 We witness these trends all around us either within the publications we read about new studies, in the news, or perhaps even through blogs such as this one.
-For example, I recently attended the American Society of Human Genetics conference in San Diego where I picked up a copy of Cell Press’s Trends Limited Edition High-Impact Genomics, Vol. 3 (link to document) which highlights particularly impactful genomics reviews.
+For example, I recently attended the American Society of Human Genetics conference in San Diego where I picked up a copy of Cell Press’s Trends Limited Edition High-Impact Genomics, Vol. 3 which highlights particularly impactful genomics reviews.
 It captured my interest and I wanted to share a few highlights with you.

 Based on the Cell Press publication, here are 3 trends within high-impact genomics that you may not know about.